spotlightpa/poor-richard/content/news/2021-03-31-SPLELIGIBLE01.md

 “Once we get the vaccine, we can make that happen,” Dunn said.

-» READ MORE: <a href="https://www.spotlightpa.org/news/2021/01/pa-covid-vaccine-locations-availability-where-to-get-who-can-get-latest-updates/">See a map and county-by-county listing of vaccine providers, as well as the full description of each phase.</a>
+<b>» READ MORE: </b><a href="https://www.spotlightpa.org/news/2021/01/pa-covid-vaccine-locations-availability-where-to-get-who-can-get-latest-updates/"><b>See a map and county-by-county listing of vaccine providers, as well as the full description of each phase.</b></a>

 Chester County officials are developing similar plans for reaching the more than 600 homebound residents who live in the county, Commissioner Marian Moskowitz said.